-At Stapleford Primary School, we understand the responsibility to educate our pupils on eSafety Issues; teaching them the appropriate behaviours and critical thinking skills to enable them to remain both safe and legal when using the internet and related Issue 1d acceptable use 1
+At Stapleford Primary School, we understand the responsibility to educate our pupils on eSafety Issues; teaching them the appropriate behaviours and critical thinking skills to enable them to remain both safe and legal when using the internet and related technologies, in and beyond the context of the classroom.

-Schools hold personal data on learners, staff and others to help them conduct their day-to-day activities.
+Schools hold personal data on learners, staff and others to help them conduct their dayto-day activities.
 Some of this information is sensitive and could be used by another person or criminal organisation to cause harm or distress to an individual.
 The loss of sensitive information can result in media coverage, and potentially damage the reputation of the school.
 This can make it more difficult for your school to use technology to benefit learners.